Share

 3. Risk ownership

-Being prepared on every single level also means knowing exactly how to avoid a not-so-fun round of the blame game.
-By assigning ownership of risk, you proactivity hand off the response to the appropriate team — while fostering a culture of support and empowerment.
+Being prepared on every level also means avoiding blame.
+By assigning ownership of risk, you proactivity hand off the response to the appropriate team and foster a culture of support and empowerment.
 The risk owner should be the person who has the best skills to mitigate individual risks on your team.

-For example, if something goes wrong with the back-end of an app you just finished, you can’t expect your copywriter to step up and solve the problem (unless you want to market it as a feature, rather than a bug).
-If you’re following this project risk management process, you would have given ownership of this risk to your engineers and empowered them to put the mitigation plan in motion when ready.
+For example, if something goes wrong with the back-end of an app you just launched, you can’t expect your copywriter to solve the problem.
+In a project risk management process, you would have given ownership of this risk to your engineers and empowered them to put the mitigation plan in motion when ready.

 You can see an example of risk ownership assignments in my :